-A2010 revision to the Special Act on Children's Dietary Life Safety Management finalized a voluntary color-coded labeling system, which is also referred to as a traffic light label for children's preferred food products.
-The National Assembly had originally aimed to make the system mandatory.
-However, due to concerns raised by industry, the proposed system was finalized as a voluntary system.
-Food products may label the total fat, saturated fat, sugar, sodium, caffeine and other nutrients using a yellow, green and red color.
+The Special Act on Children's Dietary Life Safety Management maintains a voluntary color-coded labeling system, also referred to as a traffic light label for children's preferred food products.
+Food products may be labeled with the total fat, saturated fat, sugar, sodium, caffeine and other nutrients using a yellow, green and red color.

-High Caffeine Content Labeling Requirements for Liquid Products
+Labeling Requirements for Liquid Products with High Caffeine